opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 Per query monitors run your specified query and then check whether the query's results triggers any alerts.
 Per bucket monitors let you select fields to create buckets and categorize your results into those buckets.
 The Alerting plugin runs each bucket's unique results against a script you define later, so you have finer control over which results should trigger alerts.
 Each of those buckets can trigger an alert, but query-level monitors can only trigger one alert at a time.

 1. Decide how you want to define your query and triggers.
-You can use either of three methods: visual editor, query editor, or anomaly detector.
+You can use any of the following methods: visual editor, query editor, or anomaly detector.

    - Visual definition works well for monitors that you can define as "some value is above or below some threshold for some amount of time."